THEMIXT/staff/Teleport-location.md

 # Introduction

-We introduced the new `/teleport [player] [location]` command.
-This allows you to teleport any player to any predefined location.
-The teleport command can also be used as an argument `-T` to enhance other commands.
+We introduced new teleport commands.
+These very basic commands can be used to teleport yourself or other players.

 ## Configuration